pramit-mondal76/hacktoberfest/README.md

 2) Comment the issue when you want to work on it
 3) Fork the repo
 4) Make a branch
-    - Commit and push the chenges
+    - Commit and push the changes
 5) Make a pull request

 Feel free to contribute to this repo.